• Skip to main content

 Trunyan Village, located on the shores of Lake Batur Kintamani, is famous for its unique burial traditions and is very different from other areas in Bali.

-The Bali Aga in Trunyan Village places the bodies on the lake’s edge in a particular area.
+The Bali Aga in Trunyan Village place the bodies on the lake’s edge in a particular area.
 The community places bodies on the ground, unburied.
 Surprisingly, the bodies do not smell, and local beliefs attribute this lack of scent to the Taru Menyan tree.

 C. Tenganan Village: Home of the Gringsing Woven Cloth